renanwolf/UniRate/README.md

 #### Requests

-To request a render interval to a camera you can use a `RenderIntervalRequest` by code or the `RenderIntervalRequester` component.
+To request a render interval to a camera you can use a `RenderIntervalRequest` by code or the `RenderIntervalRequestComponent`.

-##### RenderIntervalRequester Component
+##### RenderIntervalRequestComponent

 This component will start the render interval request at `OnEnable` and stop at `OnDisable`.